 \section{Conclusion}

-This work introduced \emph{SSD-Mamba2}, a vision-driven cross-modal reinforcement learning framework for motion control.
-By encoding proprioceptive states with an MLP, patchifying depth images with a lightweight CNN, and fusing them through stacked SSD-Mamba2 layers, the method leverages state-space duality to achieve efficient long-horizon modeling with near-linear complexity.
+This work introduces \emph{SSD-Mamba2}, a vision-driven cross-modal reinforcement learning framework for motion control.
+By encoding proprioceptive states with an MLP, patchifying depth images using a lightweight CNN, and fusing these representations through stacked SSD-Mamba2 layers, the method leverages state-space duality to achieve efficient long-horizon modeling with near-linear complexity.
 Coupled with PPO and a compact reward design under domain randomization and curriculum scheduling, the framework enables stable and scalable end-to-end training.

-Extensive experiments demonstrated that \emph{SSD-Mamba2} consistently outperforms proprioception-only, vision-only, and Transformer-based baselines in terms of return, safety (fewer collisions and falls), and distance traveled.
-Learning-curve and stability analyses further confirmed its superior convergence speed, sample efficiency, and robustness.
-Ablation studies highlighted the critical role of cross-modal fusion and validated the effectiveness of SSD-Mamba2 as a fusion backbone for safety-critical locomotion.
+Extensive experiments demonstrate that \emph{SSD-Mamba2} consistently outperforms proprioception-only, vision-only, and Transformer-based baselines in terms of return, safety (fewer collisions and falls), and distance traveled.
+Learning curves and variance across random seeds further demonstrate superior convergence speed, sample efficiency, and robustness.
+Ablation studies highlight the critical role of cross-modal fusion and validate the effectiveness of SSD-Mamba2 as a fusion backbone for safety-critical locomotion.